Grubben/1line/README.md

 1line is a shell program written in Python **completely FOSS**.
 It's main objective is to make simple note-taking faster and more convenient without forcing you to start up an application.

-Currently, only works on Unix platforms
+Definitely works on Unix platforms; try your might on Windows

 ## Usage:
 ```